-This briefing pamphlet necessarily represents a summary of some of the important aspects dealt with in the IMDG Code.
+This document necessarily represents a summary of some of the important aspects of the IMDG Code.
 For detailed advice it is essential to refer to the latest version of the Code itself and read this in conjunction with the relevant national legislation.